Home

 • analyze buyer behavior (purchase decisions, customer loyalties)

-• identify product positioning product positioning and product differentiation, including features, advantages and benefits (this may change later but detail it now)
+• identify product positioning and product differentiation, including features, advantages and benefits (this may change later but detail it now)

 • identify how you will produce

-• identify costs to produce and launch (materials, direct labor, overhead costs, marketing and sales costs, accounting and administration costs, equipment costs, outside professional services such as lawyers, trademark agents, etc., and any other related costs)
+• identify costs to market a new product: produce and launch (materials, direct labor, overhead costs, marketing and sales costs, accounting and administration costs, equipment costs, outside professional services such as lawyers, trademark agents, etc., and any other related costs)

 • produce a prototype to test - focus group testing or if the new product is to be sold in an existing market, take to your customers and test with them (trial runs)